Condiments and Metabolic Health: The Surprising Link You Need to Know

 Yellowbird Hot Sauces

-These spicy yet versatile sauces skip the artificial ingredients in typical sriracha.
-They work well with almost anything savory: ground beef tacos, eggs, sautéed tempeh, etc.
+These spicy—yet versatile—sauces skip the artificial ingredients and work well with almost anything savory: ground beef tacos, eggs, sautéed tempeh, etc.

 This article may contain affiliate links.
 Thank you for supporting Wellness with Edie!